-The surface phase constituent of high-manganese austenitic stainless steel after cold work (15%, 30%, and 50%) and thermal aging at 900°C for 30 min. and 6 hrs, was characterized using X-Ray diffraction spectrum.
-The microstructural analysis was conducted using an optical microscope, a scanning electron microscope, and the electron back scattered diffraction technique.
-The double-loop electrochemical potentiokinetic reactivation test was used to measure the Intergranular corrosion resistance (degrees of sensitization).
+The surface phase constituent of high-manganese austenitic stainless steel after cold work (15%, 30%, and 50%) and thermal aging at 900°C for 30 min and 6 h, was characterized using x-ray diffraction.
+The microstructural analysis was conducted using an optical microscope, a scanning electron microscope, and the electron backscatter diffraction technique.
+The double-loop electrochemical potentiokinetic reactivation test was used to measure the intergranular corrosion resistance (degrees of sensitization).
 The results showed that fine-recovered grains of austenite and strain-induced martensite together formed the surface of high-manganese steel after cold work.
-Because of the formation of strain-induced martensite in the cold work samples, their Intergranular corrosion were much higher than that of the as-received sample.
-Besides, the degree of sensitization of 15% cold work was higher (i.e., more intergranular corrosion) compared to the degrees of sensitization of 30% and 50% cold work.
-On the contrary, the intergranular corrosion of high-manganese austenitic stainless steel sample subjected to cold work was eliminated during thermal aging at 900°C for six hours because of the reversion of strain-induced martensite and fine-reverted austenite grains.
+Because of the formation of strain-induced martensite in the cold-worked samples, their intergranular corrosion was much higher than that of the as-received sample.
+Also, the degree of sensitization of 15% cold work was higher (i.e., more intergranular corrosion) compared to the degrees of sensitization of 30% and 50% cold work.
+On the contrary, the intergranular corrosion of high-manganese austenitic stainless steel sample subjected to cold work was eliminated during thermal aging at 900°C for 6 h because of the reversion of strain-induced martensite and fine-reverted austenite grains.
 Owing to this grain refinement of austenite, faster diffusion rate of Cr at higher temperature and cold work helped healing of Cr-depletion zone in a shorter time.
-In other words, because the results showed that on 50% cold work and thermal aging at 900°C for six hours, the high-manganese austenitic stainless steel does not become susceptible to intergranular corrosion.
+In other words, because the results showed that on 50% cold work and thermal aging at 900°C for 6 h, the high-manganese austenitic stainless steel does not become susceptible to intergranular corrosion.
 Hence, it could be beneficial to investigate the intergranular corrosion of high-manganese austenitic stainless steel.

 - Views Icon Views